Tara VanDerveer becomes winningest women's basketball coach | Colleges | Journal Gazette

 “It’s really sweet,” VanDerveer said.

 The 67-year-old VanDerveer improved her career record to 1,099-253.
-The road to this historic night began with her first head coaching job at the University of Idaho from 1978-80, and then moved to Ohio State (1980-85) and Stanford, where she is 947-202.
+The road to this historic night began with her first head coaching job at the University of Idaho from 1978 to 1980, and then moved to Ohio State (1980 to 1985) and Stanford, where she is 947-202.
 Connecticut coach Geno Auriemma is right behind at 1,093 wins.

+“This is special because of the magnitude of that many wins,” VanDerveer said.
+“You never go into coaching, I never thought, ‘Well, I’m going to try to win 1,000 games’ or anything like that.
+This is special, currently having the No. 1 team, being undefeated, playing in a pandemic, I will never forget this, for sure.”

-“I really hope Pat Summit is looking down and saying, ‘Great job Tara, keep it going,’” VanDerveer said.
+“I really hope Pat Summitt is looking down and saying, ‘Good job, Tara, keep it going,’” VanDerveer said.
+“I loved coaching against Pat, and we miss her."

+Tennessee women’s basketball posted a photo of VanDerveer and Summitt on Twitter and a message that read: “1099.
+Pat would be proud.
+Congratulations, Coach VanDerveer!”

+“We were friends and obviously competitors,” VanDerveer said.
+“She had great passion for the game and I think she sees that with me.
+She loves unselfish basketball, which I think she would see with our team.
+More than anything she helped me get better as a coach because you had to work really hard to prepare.
+We lost more games than we won against Tennessee.
+She was a great mentor and a great friend.
+I think she would be proud of us.”

+It spent much of that stretch in Las Vegas before traveling to Berkeley to play California in a Sunday night game, when VanDerveer tied Summitt’s record.

+“I look at it as a blessing in disguise.
+We’re living in a hotel,” senior Kiana Williams said.
+“It’s not ideal, but we have more time to spend together.”

-Traveling from Berkeley on Tuesday, Stanford wound up getting caught in traffic due to an accident that delayed the Cardinal’s arrival at the arena by 30 minutes.
+Traveling from Berkeley on Tuesday, Stanford wound up getting caught in traffic because of an accident that delayed the Cardinal’s arrival at the arena by 30 minutes.

 It hardly mattered.